adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ## 1. Simplify the interface

 The best way to make pages fast, is to have less on them.
-You'd be forgiven for wanting to punch me in the face for this statement as it's so obvious.
+You'd be forgiven for wanting to punch me in the face as this is an obvious statement.
 Yet, look around, [web pages keep getting fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).

 Do we really need hero images, background videos and social media buttons plastered everywhere?
 The answer from the people is a resounding *no*.
 The fastest feature is the one we never build.